 What is a Velux loft conversion?

-A Velux loft conversion involves adding rooflight windows to your existing loft space without altering the shape or height of the roof.
-It’s the simplest and most cost-effective type of loft conversion, ideal for homes with good head height and a solid existing roof structure.
+A Velux loft conversion adds roof windows to an existing loft without altering the roof structure.
+It is the simplest type of loft conversion and works best in homes with good head height and a sound roof.

 A small Velux loft conversion is an excellent way to transform an underused space into a bright, functional area.
 Whether you’re converting it into a bedroom, home office, or compact snug, adding windows floods the room with natural light and visually opens it up.